simonAndre/consoleMenu/readme.md

 m.displayMenu();
 ```
 this call will exit when the user make his choice and the callback give the control back to the main program flow.

+## Licence

+This code is released under the MIT License.